2.9.1 How an assessment is made

 Assessments for part periods

 A child support period cannot exceed 15 months (2.3.1).
-The Registrar can make an assessment for a period that is less than 15 months (i.e. a part period) (CSA Act section 71).
+The Registrar can make an assessment for a period that is less than 15 months (that is, a part period) (CSA Act section 71).
 This allows assessments to be made where a change in circumstances results in a child support period of less than 15 months.

 Validity of assessments